TeamFelNull/MekanismTweaks/README.md

 # MekanismTweaks

-Warning more than 56 Speed Upgrades cause TPSs drop.
+Warning, more than 56 Speed Upgrades cause TPSs drop.
-Onlu on certain machine, test by yourself
+Only on certain machine, test by yourself